Free Auto Insurance Comparison

 |Property Damage Liability Coverage||$25,000 minimum|

-So what is liability insurance?
+So what is liability auto insurance coverage?
 Basically, liability insurance pays all individuals — drivers, passengers, pedestrians, bicyclists, etc. — who are owed compensation for property damage and/or injuries resulting from a car accident that you or anyone under your policy causes.

 Oklahoma is an “at fault” accident state, meaning if you are the driver at fault you are liable for personal injury or property claims.